 In recent years businesses have been subjected to an onslaught of class-action lawsuits under the Telephone Consumer Protection Act (“TCPA”).
 The TCPA prevents any call to a cell phone—including text messages—made using automated technologies without the express consent of the “called party.”
 The statute is vague and out of date.
 Nonetheless, any violation of the Act carries the potential for massive penalties of at least $500.00 per call.
 Hundreds of TCPA lawsuits are filed every month; serving to exploit the TCPA’s massive statutory damage provision against well-meaning businesses that are simply trying to keep up with the TCPA’s ever-shifting compliance landscape.
-Making matters worse, regulators and attorneys general have taken to vigorously enforcing the TCPA and the FCC’s related Telemarketing Sales Rules (“TSR”) in suits arising out of the smallest errors in National, State or Internal DNC scrubbing efforts.
+Making matters worse, regulators and attorneys generally have taken to vigorously enforcing the TCPA and the FCC’s related Telemarketing Sales Rules (“TSR”) in suits arising out of the smallest errors in National, State or Internal DNC scrubbing efforts.
 TCPA or TSR class action and representative suits can impose hundreds of millions or billions of dollars (or more) in potential exposure against businesses and individuals alike.

 Dorsey is hitting back against this onslaught of litigation.
-We have compiled a highly experienced eight-attorney TCPA-focused defense team which has handled over 500 successful TCPA defenses.
+We have compiled a highly experienced six-attorney TCPA-focused defense team which has handled over 500 successful TCPA defenses.
 The team handles TCPA litigation deftly, aggressively and efficiently, seeing through to the heart of the matter and never wasting time on tactics that are bound to fail.
 The team has also successfully served as class counsel in over 50 putative nationwide TCPA class actions and has defeated certification of “no express consent”, “wrong number”, “revocation” and “do not call” class definitions.
 Our TCPA defense team consistently delivers successful TCPA outcomes to businesses—whether in one-off cases or through cohesive national litigation strategies.

 But Dorsey offers more than just great litigation depth.
 Dorsey’s lawyers can help guide your business through the thicket of shifting regulations and decisional law to keep it TCPA-compliant to avoid lawsuits in the first place.
 Indeed, its lawyers have repeatedly met with the Federal Communications Commission to help push for statutory clarity and have drafted appellate briefs and “friend of the court” briefs in an effort to convince appellate courts to return sanity to the TCPA.
 And if regulators call, Dorsey’s lawyers are renowned for vigorously defending businesses faced with inquiries or enforcement proceedings.